-First- this is all my opinion.
-I will very likely take a hit in several online forums for posting this.
+This is all my opinion.
 For some reason a lot of folks think 12v is the only way to go, and I disagree.
 Don’t do anything based solely on my advice.
 Do your own research and make your own decisions- as I said above- this is MY TAKE…

 I started with 12v pixels.
-My first 500 pixels were 12v, and I’m still using most of those on my roof, although not after 2020 (more on this later).
-I started taking a look at the overall cost of 5v vs. 12v, and started to think about safety and longevity, and decided to go with 5v for the rest of my installation.
+My first 500 pixels were 12v, and I used them on our roof in 2020.
+Since then we are all 5v.
+I started taking a look at the overall cost of 5v vs. 12v, and started to think about safety and longevity, and decided to go with 5v for the rest of our installation.
 I wanted to outline my thought process and research into making this decision.
 I don’t expect to change the minds of any 12v evangelists out there, but maybe this information will help someone starting out.

 - are 20-25% cheaper to buy than 12v pixels.

 - cost as much as 44% less to buy PSUs for.

 - are over twice as efficient than 12v pixels.
 (DC & AC)

 - are less prone to failure than 12v pixels.

 Want to know how I arrived at these claims?
 Read on, if you dare…